What are Accrued Expenses?

 Accrued Salaries and Wages

 This type of accrued expense is very common and occurs regularly within company operations.
-We give an example to demonstrate how and when this type of accrued expense may occur.
+Following is an example to demonstrate how and when this type of accrued expense may occur.

 Notice that on Friday, July 7, management would record the recognition of the accrued salaries expense.
 This is the salaries that have accrued over the three days, which can be found through some math: (58/5)*3.